 Effects of Collaboration for Government Efficiency (Work Package 9 – WP9)

-Led by Cardiff University (the UK), this work package is running from February 2020 until the end of the project.
+Led by Cardiff University (the UK), this work package conducted research from February 2020 to November 2021.

-The WP9 team aims to assess the impact of collaborative practices on efficiency, including their potential effects on administrative burden (‘red tape’).
+The WP9 team aimed to assess the impact of collaborative practices on efficiency, including their potential effects on administrative burden (‘red tape’).

-In their research, the WP9 team asks the following research questions:
+In their research, the WP9 team asked the following research questions:

 - What impact does a collaboration have on public sector efficiency and red tape?